What does a Security Guard do?

 Security Guard Job Description Sample

 We are seeking a vigilant and responsible Security Guard to ensure the safety and security of our premises and personnel.
-The ideal candidate will be detail-oriented, able to handle emergency situations, and committed to maintaining a secure environment.
+The ideal candidate will have a strong commitment to protecting assets and maintaining a secure environment.

 Responsibilities:

-- Monitor and patrol assigned premises to prevent and detect security infractions.
+- Monitor and patrol assigned areas to prevent and detect security infractions.

 Qualifications